LiliaFramework/Lilia/documentation/docs/panels.md

 **Purpose**

 Small label for quick notifications.
 It draws a blurred backdrop and fades away after a short delay.
+Supports different notification types with icons and colors.

 **Base Panel**